Retirement Plans - Faculty

 The University provides a University Core contribution in addition to a University Match.

-- Once you earn over $110,100 in this fiscal year, the University Core contribution will increase to 7.5% of your earnings while you continue to receive a dollar-for-dollar match on your contributions up to 5%.
+- Once you earn over $117,000 ($118,500 as of July 1, 2015) in a plan year, the University Core contribution will increase to 7.5% of your earnings while you continue to receive a dollar-for-dollar match on your contributions up to 5%.

 The chart below illustrates the plan design mentioned above.
 (Please note: All amounts are annual.)

-YURAP with University Core Only and with Core and Match:
+YURAP with University Core Only and with Core and Match (based on July 1, 2015 limits):

 |YURAP w/Core only*||YURAP w/Core only*||YURAP